 Medications for Heart Failure

 Heart failure (HF) is managed with a combination of lifestyle changes and medicines.
-Medicines may treat underlying causes of HF or other medical conditions.
-Medicines for multiple conditions may interfere with each other.
-Some people may also take multiple drugs to treat the same condition.1
+Some medicines may treat underlying causes of HF.
+Or they may treat other medical conditions that affect the health of your heart.
+Some people may need to take several drugs to treat multiple symptoms or risk factors.1

-The goals of HF treatment are to control symptoms, help you live longer, and reduce hospital stays.
-Some people with HF need several medicines to achieve this.
+The goals of HF treatment are to control symptoms, help you live longer, and reduce the frequency and length of hospital stays.
 Studies have shown that HF drugs can:1,2

 • Reduce fatigue